Books of Kings: 2 Kings

+The Elijah cycle (continued) (1:1–18)

+After the death of Ahab (continued) (1:1–18)

-Against a backdrop of Moabite rebellion, Ahaziah falls through a lattice on an upper floor and injures himself.
+Ahaziah falls through a lattice on an upper floor and injures himself.
 He sends a party to Ekron to consult its god, Baal-Zebub, about whether he will recover.
-The messengers are met by Elijah, who finds it laughable that they are seeking advice from a non-Israelite god and tells them to inform Ahaziah that he will die where he is.
+The messengers are met by Elijah, who tells them to inform Ahaziah that he will die where he is for seeking advice from a non-Israelite god.
 Ahaziah sends two captains and fifty men each to summon Elijah, but both parties are consumed by fire at Elijah's command.
-When Ahaziah sends a third group, God tells Elijah to go with them, and delivers his prophecy directly to the king.
+When Ahaziah sends a third group, God tells Elijah to go with them and deliver his prophecy directly.
 Ahaziah dies and, having no sons, his brother Joram succeeds him.

+The Elisha cycle (2:1–13:25)

+Its opening (2:1–25)

 Elijah and Elisha are walking from Gilgal.
 Elijah asks that Elisha stay where they are, but Elisha insists on coming with him to Bethel.
-Elijah informs him that he is going to be taken by God; Elisha seems to have some kind of knowledge of this.
+Elijah informs him that he is going to be taken by God.
+Elisha seems to have some kind of knowledge of this.
 Once again, Elijah asks Elisha to stay where they are, but Elisha insists on coming with him to Jericho.
 Eventually, they reach the Jordan, where fifty prophets are.
 Elijah strikes the water with his cloak, the water divides, and the pair cross over.
 Elijah asks what Elisha wants when he is gone, and Elisha asks for a double portion of his spirit, which Elijah says will be given to him if he watches him go.

 Suddenly, a fiery horse-drawn chariot takes Elijah and he ascends to heaven in a whirlwind.
 After mourning, Elisha picks up Elijah's cloak and himself uses it to part the Jordan.
 This leads the other prophets to recognise him as Elijah's successor, and offer to look for Elijah, an offer which Elisha refuses.
-However, they persist but, naturally, are unable to find him.
+They persist but, naturally, are unable to find him.
 As Elisha's first task, he throws salt into a spring in Jericho, resolving the locals' water problem by purifying the water.
 When Elisha leaves for Bethel, some boys start jeering him on account of his baldness.
 Bears come and maul them.